26 Excellent Jobs for Nurses Who Don't Want to Be Nurses

 Many elementary, middle, and high schools rely on school nurses to take care of the health needs of students.
-These nurses can be responsible for conducting vision and hearing screenings, administering medication, providing first aid, and responding to health emergencies.
+These nurses can conduct vision and hearing screenings, administer medication, provide first aid, and respond to health emergencies.
 They might also lead health education classes.
 Some states require school nurses to obtain special certification.

-Nursing is a good career, but there's no denying that a nursing job is stressful.
-Being on the front lines of patient care can definitely take a toll on your mental and emotional resources.
-The most stressful nursing jobs are generally hospital-based positions that come with big workloads and high physical demands.
+Is nursing a good career?
+Generally, yes.
+It's in demand, pays well, and can offer countless benefits.
+But there's no denying that a nursing job can be stressful.
+Being on the front lines of patient care can take a toll on your mental and emotional resources.
+The most stressful nursing jobs are generally hospital-based positions with big workloads and high physical demands.

 Many nurses cope with stress by seeking out mentors, getting regular exercise, or taking up relaxing hobbies.
 But such measures aren't always enough.
-The RNnetwork study found that the burnout rate for nurses is 62 percent; that is, 62 percent of nurses claim they regularly feel burned out.
-And over 40 percent say that burnout impacts the way they perform their work.
+The RNnetwork study found that 62 percent of nurses claim they regularly feel burned out.
+And over 40 percent say that burnout impacts how they perform their work.